-Tours and Tastings: Standard tours are £12.50 per head.
-These occur bi-weekly on Tuesday evenings from 7.30pm and include a sampling session.
-Contact the brewery for more info and to book.
+Tours and Tastings: Contact the brewery for more info and to book.

 Address: Unit 24, Enterprise Park, Piddlehinton, Dorchester DT2 7UA

-Last up on the list of Dorset breweries that offer tours is Barefaced Brewing in Bournemouth.
+Last up on the list of Dorset breweries is Barefaced Brewing in Blandford Forum.
 Founded by Wimborne lads Tom and Nick, the brewery originally operated out of a converted garage.
-When the company’s success meant expansion was necessary, they moved to a “hipster warehouse space” at Bad Hand Coffee in the centre of Bournemouth.
-Today, you can spot their fun and quirky range of beers at a variety of pubs around the county.
+Today, they can be found in an industrial-chic warehouse space on Holland Business Park – and you can spot their fun range of beers at pubs and beer festivals around the county.

 More Dorset Breweries to Try